 Architectural distortion is a mammographic descriptive term in breast imaging.
-It may be visualised as tethering or indentation of breast tissue.
+It may be visualized as tethering or indentation of breast tissue.

 Architectural distortion per se is not a mass.
-It is often due to a desmoplastic reaction in which there is focal disruption of the norma...
+It is often due to a desmoplastic reaction in which there is focal disruption of the normal...

-Asbestosis refers to later development of diffuse interstitial fibrosis secondary to asbestos fibre inhalation and should not be confused with other asbestos related diseases.
+Asbestosis refers to later development of diffuse interstitial fibrosis secondary to asbestos fiber inhalation and should not be confused with other asbestos related diseases.

 Asbestosis typically occurs 10-15 years following the commencement of exposure to asbestos and is dose re...